This legacy post has been given a facelift but content remains the same. I will be a broken record on this topic until forever and a day.

 I’ve talked about my pursuit of a good facial sunscreen before (I’m liking it, btw!) and have mentioned here and there that my Mom received a (super early) Melanoma diagnosis.

-Given today, specifically, is Melanoma Monday (first Monday in May), designated by the American Academy of Dermatology, (woops, this sentence got eaten by my editor) I’m sharing my mom’s melanoma story to help raise awareness.
+Given today, specifically, is Melanoma Monday (first Monday in May), designated by the American Academy of Dermatology, I’m sharing my mom’s melanoma story to help raise awareness.

 – – –